Royal College of Physicians and Surgeons of Canada: Membership

-In 2014 the Royal College had more than 44,000 members worldwide, including Fellows, residents, and honorary, retired, and emeritus members.
-However, about 90% of certified physicians decide to become Fellows within two years of their certification.
+In 2014, the Royal College had more than 44,000 members worldwide, including Fellows, residents, and honorary, retired, and emeritus members.

 Fellows of the Royal College use the designation FRCPC (Fellow of The Royal College of Physicians of Canada) or FRCSC (Fellow of The Royal College of Surgeons of Canada) depending on their qualifications.
 Since 1997, the Royal College has also offered category of resident membership called "resident affiliate” in an attempt to engage residents at an early stage of their careers.
 Those who choose to join the Royal College receive complimentary membership during the time they are registered in a Royal College-accredited residency program.
 Approximately 2,000 members are designated as resident members.

 The Royal College website includes a directory of all current and retired Fellows.

 International medical graduates

 An international medical graduate is someone who has completed his or her medical training outside of Canada or the United States and whose medical training is recognized by the World Health Organization.
 There are 29 international jurisdictions that the Royal College has assessed and deemed as having met Royal College criteria.
 For the graduates of these particular jurisdictions, the College assesses their training to determine the extent to which they have successfully met and completed the Royal College training requirements.
 When the training is deemed comparable and acceptable, the IMGs are ruled eligible to take the Royal College certification examination.
 Success at the certification examination will lead to Royal College certification.
 The Royal College accepts training from some international jurisdictions that have similar residency training accreditation systems to Canada.